nerdimite/sentiment-analysis-lstm-keras/readme.md

 ### Training

 - The model is trained on the MNIST dataset
-- To Train the model, run the [Sentiment-Analysis-LSTM.ipynb](Sentiment-Analysis-LSTM.ipynb) notebook
+- To Train the model, run the [Tweet-Sentiment-Analysis-LSTM.ipynb](Tweet-Sentiment-Analysis-LSTM.ipynb) notebook

 ### Deployment as a REST API